melodyyangaws/sql-based-etl/README.md

 5. As an outcome of the ETL pipeline, you will see a [Delta Lake](https://delta.io/) table is created in [Athena](https://console.aws.amazon.com/athena/).
 Run the following query to check if the table is a SCD2 type.

 ```
-SELECT * FROM default.deltalake_contact WHERE id=12
+SELECT * FROM default.contact_snapshot WHERE id=12
 ```

 ## Develop & test Spark job in Jupyter